 Financial Ratios Comparison

-The following table provides a comparative overview of the most recent financial ratios for Informatica Inc. (INFA) and MicroStrategy Incorporated (MSTR), allowing investors to evaluate their relative performance.
+The following table provides a comparative overview of the most recent financial metrics and ratios for Informatica Inc. (INFA) and MicroStrategy Incorporated (MSTR).

 |---|---|---|